For DonorsFor Applicants

 Bio

 Hello, my name is Georgia Preddy!
-I am currently a senior dually enrolled in High School and Community College.
-I am set to attend USC Upstate in the fall of 2024 where I will be majoring in Computer Science.
+I am currently a freshman at the University of South Carolina at Upstate majoring in Computer Science and playing division one softball.
 With the knowledge I gain from my degree, I plan to create an accessible website for people with scoliosis to connect and receive support.
 As someone who has scoliosis and wore a back brace for five years, I know exactly what it is like to feel different than everyone else, but I also know that I would have felt a lot more comfortable during my journey if I could connect with others like me.
 When I am not at school, I enjoy reading, hanging out with friends and family, and watching my favorite shows.
 I also love being outside, whether I am playing softball, playing with my dog, taking walks, or riding four-wheelers.
 I also have a passion for helping others, as I volunteer multiple times each month with my youth group helping at our local food bank, cooking senior luncheons, shopping for a needy family, and participating in Operation Chrismas Child.
 Aside from helping others, my passion lies in the game of softball.
 I love everything about it and have learned so much throughout the years.
 Playing has taught me how to work with a team, the value of hard work, and how to deal with failure.
 Softball is everything to me, and I have worked so hard to get where I am today.
 Now, my hard work has paid off, and I am committed to my dream school to get a quality education and to play the sport I love at the Division One level.
 Thank you for taking the time to read my Bio!

 Education